open-rhoads/flower-shop/README.md

 First, I've used the command line to setup the environment dependencies in a directory.
 Then, I created the main server file to import required modules/ middleware, then start the app and middleware.
 This also creates the SQLite database file.
 Finally, it starts the server port.

+From there, I added more files to connect to the database and create and populate 3 starter tables.
+I learned how to troubleshoot the tables with the command line using sqlite3.

+With the basic database in place, I set up some basic routes in another file to serve as API endpoints that will work with the database records.

+Nezt is to add more functionality.

 ## Adding Functional Search
 Another great enhancement for this project would be a functional search.
 I will add this once the database is set up.